edmondburnett/vael-resources/admin.md

 - Make sure all paths in the nginx config are correct.

+### SSL Errors

-### If during `bundle install` or `rbenv install` (updating Ruby version) while ugrading to the lastest release or reinstalling, it fails with openssl errors like `An error occurred while installing openssl (2.2.0), and Bundler cannot continue`, or that Ruby must be recompiled with OpenSSL:
+If during `bundle install` or `rbenv install` (updating Ruby version) while ugrading to the lastest release or reinstalling, it fails with openssl errors like
+`An error occurred while installing openssl (2.2.0), and Bundler cannot continue`, or that Ruby must be recompiled with
+OpenSSL:

 - Run `sudo apt install libssl1.0-dev`.
-This will remove the packages:
-  `libcurl4-openssl-dev libpq-dev libssl-dev`
+This will remove the packages: `libcurl4-openssl-dev libpq-dev libssl-dev`
 - Re-run `bundle install` or `rbenv install`, it should now complete successfully.
 - If `bundle install` complains about not being able to install `pg`, then reinstall `libpq-dev` and re-run.
 - Now re-install `libcurl4-openssl-dev libpq-dev libssl-dev` (required by everything else)